-In current BPMS, there are rather limited and generic facilities to add context data to processes.
+In current BPMSs, there are rather limited and generic facilities to add context data to processes.
 This concerns the process modeling tools as well as the processes themselves.
 To overcome these limitations, our approach for adding contextual data for ARP execution is to realize such datasets as an extension for the most prevalent process language currently, BPMN 2.0.
 That way, the integration in a BPMS can be readily achieved, as any BPMN 2.0 compatible modeling tool can be easily extended (cf. requirement 1).
-To show the feasibility of this approach, we provide a prototype implementation of our extensions into a prevalent BPM modeling tool.
+To show the feasibility of this approach, we implemented a prototype extension integrated into a prevalent BPM modeling tool.
+Further details can be found in [8].

 With an extended modeling tool at hand, a process engineer can add all contextual information and dependencies crucial for ARP execution support to new as well as existing process models without programming knowledge.
-Users, machines, and additional resources can be specified, including relevant parameters like their position.
+Users, machines, and additional resources can be specified, including relevant parameters such as their position.
 With appropriate data structures in place, relevant live data (e.g., from machine sensors) can be incorporated in the processes as they are executed.
 This data, in turn, is utilized by the components of the ARPF to provide more efficient task assignments and more effective support of the AR activities in the process.